 With all this said, will I be doing a blowout before a kite session?
 Don’t be ridiculous.
 That would be the definition of insanity.
-But it does mean that maybe, just maybe, I won’t settle for running errands looking like something the cat dragged in.
+But it does mean that maybe, just maybe, I won’t settle for running errands looking like I just rolled out of bed.
 Or that a nice dinner out will involve more than a quick shower and tossing on the nearest clean outfit I can find.
 Especially since it is guaranteed that you will see at least 10 people you know when you’re out and about.

 So cheers to all island girls and however they choose to rock their rocks.
 Because there isn’t one right way after all.
 And don’t worry if you’re doing it right.
 It’s right if it makes you feel good.
 And that is the essence of being an Island Girl.